Best kombucha in the UK reviewed

 The specific ingredients are: filtered water, kombucha culture, organic raw cane sugar, organic apple juice, organic tea and organic elderflower (0.1%).

-This drink includes live cultures, but unfortunately they give no information on which strains are included or the actual amount of them (ie colony forming units).
-This means we don’t know if this drink includes any probiotics - which are live cultures that have been shown to give us health benefits.
+They give no information on which strains are included or the actual amount of them (ie colony forming units).

 It includes apple juice which provides antioxidants and some fibre.